payal1206/old_website/README.md

 afnom.github.io
 ===============

-The official website for A Finite Number of Monkeys.
+The official website for A Finite Number of Monkeys Hacking Team.

+See also: afnom.net